Common Anxiety Medication Names and Their Uses

 • Atenolol (Tenormin)

-Buspirone is an anti-anxiety medication often used for generalized anxiety disorder.
-Unlike other anti-anxiety medications, it does not carry the risk of dependence or sedation.
-It works by affecting serotonin levels and is typically used for long-term management of anxiety symptoms.
+Buspirone is often prescribed for generalized anxiety disorder.
+It is non-sedating and has a low risk of dependence.
+It works by influencing serotonin levels and is suitable for long-term anxiety management.

 How Anxiety Medications Work?

-Anxiety medications target the brain’s chemicals, which help transmit signals between nerve cells.
-Imbalances in brain chemicals such as serotonin, norepinephrine, and gamma-aminobutyric acid (GABA) can contribute to feelings of anxiety and fear.
-Medications work by either increasing or blocking the effects of these brain chemicals, helping to restore balance and reduce symptoms.
+Anxiety medications work by targeting brain chemicals that transmit signals between nerve cells.
+Imbalances in chemicals like serotonin, norepinephrine, and gamma-aminobutyric acid (GABA) can contribute to anxiety and fear.
+Medications help restore balance by either boosting or blocking these chemicals, reducing symptoms.

 Side Effects of Anxiety Medications